 The Dr. Carson & Marion Murray Community Centre welcomes all businesses and organizations interested in advertising within our facility.
 With an estimated audience of 1500 spectators and users per week, your message will be seen by a broad range of potential customers from Cumberland and further afield.
 Advertising is an excellent tool to drive business!

-For more information on available opportunities to promote your business, as well as a complete breakdown of advertising rates, please contact our office at 902-763-3010 or e-mail us at .
+For more information on available opportunities to promote your business, as well as a complete breakdown of advertising rates, please contact our Administrative Office at 902-763-3000 or by e-mail at .

 Richard Calder Arena (200’X85’)